weDevsOfficial/wp-user-frontend/readme.txt

 == Frequently Asked Questions ==

-= Can I create new posts from frontend =
+= Can I create new posts from frontend? =

 Yes

-= Can I Edit my posts from frontend =
+= Can I Edit my posts from frontend? =

 Yes

-= Can I delete my posts from frontend =
+= Can I delete my posts from frontend? =

 Yes

-= Can I upload photo/image/video =
+= Can I upload photo/image/video? =

 Yes

 = I am having problem with uploading files =

-Please check if you've specified the max upload size on setting
+Please check if you've specified the max upload size on the setting

-= Why "Edit Post" page shows "invalid post id"? =
+= Why does the "Edit Post" page show "invalid post id"? =

 This page is for the purpose of editing posts.
 You shouldn't access this page directly.
-First you need to go to the dashboard, then when you click "edit", you'll be redirected to the edit page with that post id.
+First, you need to go to the dashboard, then when you click "edit", you'll be redirected to the edit page with that post id.
 Then you'll see the edit post form.

 =  =